Okay, welcome back, ladies and gentlemen, Rush Limbo, America's leading conservative voice, well-known radio racon tour.

 That's not even news.

-For crying out loud, television was drumming that little graphic all over for an hour, 45 minutes before the speech.
+Television was drumming that little graphic all over for an hour, 45 minutes before the speech.

-By the way, Washington Post with a story here on that officials relieved that the secret is shared by our old friend Dana Priest.
+By the way, Washington Post with a story here on that, officials relieved that the secret is shared by our old friend Dana Priest.

 Finally, the burden of this program will not rest only on the shoulders of the CIA, said James Pavitt.

-This was a tough world, and we were asked to do some tough things.
+We were asked to do some tough things.

 Adding that such efforts were always within the law.

-It's by Michael Abramowitz and Charles Babbington.
+It's by Michael Abramowitz and Charles Babington.

 At the same time, Bush sought to redefine the issue of CIA detentions from one of civil liberties to one of protecting Americans.